Active Learning for Crowd-Sourced Databases: Related Work

 \section{Related Work}

-\textbf{Crowd-sourcing.} Several groups have worked on integrating crowd-sourcing and human operators into data workflows and database systems~\cite{crowdDB, CrowdForge, deco, Qurk}.
-These crowd-enabled databases face limitations when dealing with large datasets.
-While these systems try to use DB techniques to reduce the amount of \emph{unnecessary} work needed by humans (e.g., the number of pair-wise comparisons in a join query), in the end the crowd still has to provide at least as many labels as there are unlabeled items that are queried by the user.
-It is simply not feasible to label millions of data items this way.
-Our algorithms are motivated by large-scale datasets and aim to avoid obtaining crowd labels for a significant portion of the data by training and exploiting machine learning models.
+\textbf{Crowd-sourced Databases.} These systems \cite{crowdDB, CrowdForge, cdas, crowd-counting, Qurk, deco, getting-it-all} use optimization techniques to reduce the number of \emph{unnecessary} questions asked to humans (e.g., number of pair-wise comparisons in a join or sort query).
+However, the crowd must still provide at least as many labels as there are unlabeled items directly requested by the user.
+It is simply unfeasible to label millions of items in this fashion.
+To scale up to large datasets, we use machine learning to avoid obtaining crowd labels for a significant portion of the data.

-\textbf{Active Learning.} There has been a large body of work on active learning in the machine learning literature (see~\cite{al-survey} for a survey).
-However, this field has traditionally dealt with situations where a moderate number of datapoints in a specific domain (e.g., medical diagnosis~\cite{medical-al}) need to be labeled and where labels are obtained from highly trained experts (e.g., doctors).
-As a result, most of these techniques are domain or model-class specific, computationally expensive, and often assume perfect labels.
-There have been many domain-specific active learning techniques, e.g. in vision~\cite{vision-al}, entity-resolution~\cite{active-sampling}, and text classification~\cite{svm-margin-old}.
-Our algorithms however work for general classification tasks and do not use or require any domain knowledge.

-Focusing on items for which the learner is most uncertain has been used in many active learning approaches.
-However, some of these approaches are specific to a class-model.
-For instance, a common SVM-based algorithm selects unlabeled items based on their distance to the SVM's margin, i.e., the proximity to the margin is treated as an indicator of the classifier's uncertainty in its prediction~\cite{svm-margin-old, svm-margin}.
-In this paper, we refer to this technique as {\it MarginDistance}, showing that our approach achieves better results.

-Another group of active learning algorithms that have used uncertainty-based strategies, assumed the use of a {\it probabilistic classifier} (i.e. one that provides class probability estimates)~\cite{vision-al,provost}.
-Most relevant to our approach is that of Provost et al.~\cite{provost} who described a bootstrap-based technique called {\it Bootstrap-LV} that uses the model's class probability estimates to measure uncertainty.
-In Section~\ref{sec:expr}, we showed that, in the iterative scenario, our \un algorithm performs better or comparably, while in the upfront scenario our \ete algorithm is significantly superior to Bootstrap-LV.
-Moreover, we do not assume probabilistic classifiers and use a simple notion of variance based on the classifier's class prediction.

-\textbf{Active learning in crowd-sourcing.} Recently, a few other papers have applied active learning in crowd-sourcing~\cite{arasu-er, active-sampling, crowd-er} for the specific problem of entity resolution.
-These solutions are typically only applicable to entity resolution while our algorithms are quite general.
-In Section~\ref{sec:entity}, we applied \un and \ete to the same crowd-sourced dataset used in~\cite{crowd-er} and showed that our active learners can still improve the F1-measure by about $10\%$ even for those pairs of items that would be sent to the crowd by~\cite{crowd-er}.